 The exemption is 50% of the first 200,000 value of the home.
 This is only for a primary residence.

-Healthcare Benefits for Colorado Veterans
+Health Care Benefits for Veterans In Colorado

 Colorado State Veterans Community Living Centers